MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 14/04-MiniLab_Create and Manage Policies to Enforce Compliance.md

-# Mini-lab: Create and Manage A Policy to Enforce Compliance
+# Mini-lab: Create and manage a policy to enforce compliance

 In this min-lab, you will learn to use Azure Policy to do some of the more common tasks related to creating, assigning, and managing policies across your organization, such as: